Home Occupation Permit for LLCs in the District of Columbia

 What if my Home Occupation Permit is denied?

-If your Home Occupation Permit is denied, the Zoning Administrator will send you a letter explaining why.
+If your Home Occupation Permit is denied, the Department of Buildings will send you a letter explaining why.

 From that point, you can either change things in the home to become compliant (if applicable and mentioned in your denial letter) or you’ll need to rent an office/commercial space to carry out your business activities.